apersongithub/Speech-Recognition-Polyfill/README.md

 >
 > *All **local** AI Models used are free and don't require any major configuration.*
 >
-> *Tested with Duolingo and Google Translate.
-May work decently with other sites that utilize the API..*
+> *Tested with Duolingo, Google Translate, and other prominent sites.
+Likely work decently with other sites that utilize the API.*

 > [!IMPORTANT]
 >